Frequently Asked Questions

 I have been accepted - what do I do now?

-As a non-immigrant student you will need an I-20 Certificate of Eligibility from CMU to apply for an F-1 student visa.
+As a non-immigrant student you will need a Certificate of Eligibility from CMU to apply for a student visa.
 In most cases, the Office of International Education (OIE) is responsible for generating your document.

 Undergraduate students will receive the International Student Information Form and Affidavit of Support for Financial Sponsor from the Office of Admissions.
 The student will complete the information form and ask their financial sponsor to complete the affidavit and provide verification of available finances.
 The student will then send the completed International Student Information Form, Affidavit of Support for Financial Sponsor, original supporting financial documentation and a copy of their passport to the Office of International Education as directed on the form.

 Graduate students admitted for Spring 2020 will receive information regarding OIE's new e-Form document submission process.
 Once the admitting department submits a request to OIE, students will receive an email with details on how to log-in to the MyOIE portal to complete the required forms.
 The student will complete the information form and ask their financial sponsor (if applicable) to complete the affidavit and provide verification of available finances.
 These materials will be attached to the online form and submitted electronically.
 OIE reserves the right to request original documentation if needed.

 Incomplete mailed-in packages (undergraduate students) or incorrect electronic submissions (graduate students) may result in processing delays.
 For details, visit the OIE website.

 When will I get my I-20?